 Employment after the Course

 Graduates in Music at Queen’s have found success throughout the UK and internationally, in both musical and non-musical careers.
 Our graduates have worked as professional musicians in a wide range of specialisms, including orchestral playing, opera singing, solo artist careers, and composition.
 Many of our graduates have enjoyed successful careers in teaching and arts administration.
-Many graduates have used the distinctions of a Bmus from Queen’s to enter into non-music graduate careers.
+Many graduates have used the distinctions of a BMus from Queen’s to enter into non-music graduate careers.

-Eugene Montieth, conductor
+Eugene Montieth, Conductor

-Kevin Donnelly – project manager for Trocaire projects in Africa
+Kevin Donnelly, Project Manager for Trocaire projects in Africa

-The Stage 3 Work Placement course is an excellent opportunity for students to gain real-world employment experience.
+The Level 3 Work Placement course is an excellent opportunity for students to gain real-world employment experience.
 Some of the organisations our students have completed placements with include: The Mac, Crescent Arts Centre, Belfast Music Society, Fleming Fulton Special Needs School, JAM (Junior Academy of Music), and a large number of local secondary and primary schools.